dotlang/language/README.md

 - When defining functions, if input or output are of generic type, you must append `<A,B,C,...>` to the function name to match required generic types for input/output.
 - When you define a variable or another type, you can refer to a generic type using it's name and concrete values for their types.
 Like `Type<int, string>`
 - Generic functions, must make use of their type argument in their input.
-- Argument names for generics must be single letter capitals.
 ```
 type Map<K,V> := K => V
 type Stack<T> := T[]  ;define base type for generic type